invertase/react-native-firebase/pages/guides/getting-started-with-cloud-functions.md

 All `httpsCallable` calls require authentication, to ensure only your own app is making calls to the endpoint.
 For ease, we'll create an annoymous user in our app before making the request.

 > The `@react-native-firebase/auth` package is required to make calls with `httpsCallable`.
-Ensure it is installed and that Anonymous sign in is enabled.
+Ensure it is installed and that anonymous sign-in is enabled on the Firebase Console for your project.

 With your React Native app ready to go, edit the entry point component to import our React Native Firebase modules.
 We also need to point our app at the local functions endpoint:

 ```js
 import React, { useState, useEffect } from 'react';

 import firebase from '@react-native-firebase/app';
 import '@react-native-firebase/functions';
 import '@react-native-firebase/auth';